-In Orange County and Riverside California, there is one misdemeanor domestic violence offense that is more commonly issued than any other: 243e1 pc.
+In California, there is one misdemeanor domestic violence offense that is more commonly issued more than any other: California Penal Code 243(e)(1).

 Penal Code 243 is usually issued for instances of spousal battery in which the defendant willfully inflicts force or violence upon their intimate partner.
 An intimate partnership can be between homosexuals or heterosexuals, both instances being treated the same under California law.